QuickBooks Capital Review: Is Your Small Business Eligible For QuickBooks Capital Loans?

 QuickBooks Capital will only do a soft credit check, which won’t affect your credit score.
 However, there may be a small impact on your business credit history when you apply for a loan.
 If approved, you can choose from a range of borrowing amounts.
 After that, it will usually take one to two days for funds to be deposited into your bank account.

-If you’d prefer to use Get Paid Upfront, you can also apply within your QuickBooks software.
-Under the Invoices tab, select Get Paid Upfront.
-You’ll fill out an application to see if you’re approved.
+If you’d prefer to get a line of credit, you can also apply within your QuickBooks software.
 Once approved, you’ll receive funds in one to two business days.
 You may also receive a higher line of credit that can used to fund multiple invoices.

 If you are not approved for these options, or you’re looking for a different type of loan (such as a line of credit or an SBA loan), you can check the QuickBooks Capital Marketplace to see other lending partners that integrate with your QuickBooks Online account.